 Competitive environment: The competition between the students to score higher marks are good as it makes the way for more learning.
 It plays an important role in motivating the students.
-The most important part is that people get used to the competition early as from their childhood which makes them easier to face the competition in later part of the life.
+The most important part is that people get used to the competition early as from their childhood which makes them easier to face the competition in the later part of life.

 Increased knowledge: It is required to learn something more than what is given in the textbooks in order to score higher marks in the exams.
 Students search for external sources like literature works which makes students to increase their proactive skills.

 Improves confidence: Analysing the marks obtained from the exam clears you about the level of knowledge you have in the specific topic which further helps you in knowing more about it.
 Especially, the practical examination builds your confidence in order to effectively implement the theoretical knowledge.

 Improves Memory Benefits: It not only increases knowledge but also enhances your memory power.
 When one tries to learn something and reproduce it at the end of the academics during exams makes the long-term memory stronger.
 As the studies progress the number of revisions required decreases thus improving the learning skills.

 Here is the list of toughest exams in India.
 You can directly jump to any of the exams from the table below in order to get more details.